quirtt/universal-source-coding/Target.md

   - We are restricting our universe to only those distributions.
 It would perform really well within that distribution but would perform really bad once we come out of the universe.

   - How to get all those possible class of p.m.fs required to generate the universe.
 My proposition is to use `corpus nltk` which contains some pretty famous literature in `.txt` format.
 Though I need some more suggestions.

->Try to put your suggestions in form of issues.